 Steve Biddulph has recognised the importance of the work being done by Rites for Girls in his most recent bestselling book ‘10 Things Girls Need Most’ which has a section written by Kim.
+Kim’s book ‘From Daughter to Woman, parenting girls safely through their teens’ is also increasing awareness of the need for the support that Girls Journeying Together provides.
 We are receiving requests from all over the world for Girls Journeying Together groups so we need more facilitators.

-In addition to the four residential training modules you will be given three individual coaching sessions with either Helena or Kim (face-to-face if possible, otherwise Skype/telephone).
-You will be allocated a peer group for support throughout the year.
-After the third residential (about 6 months into the course) you will also receive monthly on-line coaching in small groups with Kim or Helena to support you in facilitating your own Girls Journeying Together groups.
+In addition to the three residential training modules you will have individual coaching with either Helena or Kim and you will be allocated a peer group for support throughout the training.
+After the second residential (about 5 months into the course) you will also receive monthly on-line coaching in small groups with Kim or Helena to support you in facilitating your own Girls Journeying Together groups.

 Please note: If you have a fear of written work, please don’t let that stop you from joining us.
 We’re not demanding academic papers nor do you need a talent for writing; the written assignments are partly to help us to see how we can better support you in your progress, and partly to help ground and integrate your learning for yourself.